walletd/walletd/README.md

 - Generation of mnemonic phrases
 - Importing of mnemonic phrases
-- Generation of Heirarchical Deterministic (HD) wallets
+- Generation of Hierarchical Deterministic (HD) wallets
 - Importing of HD wallets
 - Support for Bitcoin, Ethereum, and other blockchains